LifeSciHack/LifeSciHack2019/submissions/FishDreams.md

 **Development**
 The software is designed to be a mobile-first responsive web application.
+The following technologies are being utilized:

 ### UI Design
 1. Bootstrap